What is Non-Surgical Endodontics?

 The endodontist fills the tooth's interior with a material called gutta-percha.
 This material helps seal any food, plaque, or bacteria from entering the tooth and causing a repeat infection.

-Finally, the endodontist places a temporary crown to cover the tooth until the general dentist can create a permanent crown.
-Sometimes, the dentist only needs to use a filling to close the tooth.
+Finally, the endodontist places a temporary or permanent filling to seal the tooth until the general dentist can create a permanent crown.

 Occasionally, a tooth that has already received root canal treatment will begin to hurt again.
 In this case, it is possible that the original dentist failed to clean out all of the infected material or that contaminants entered the tooth.